 Low-income individuals who buy-in to Medicare may be eligible for Qualified Medicare Beneficiary (QMB) or Specified Low-Income Medicare Beneficiary (SLMB) programs.
 Marylanders can apply for QMB and SLMB at their local department of social services office.

 Individuals who choose to purchase QHP coverage may be eligible for advanced premium tax credits (APTC) or cost-sharing reductions (CSR) if

 - Their income is between 100% and 400% FPL ($12,060 to $48,240 for an individual in 2017); and

 - They do not have access to other minimum essential coverage, such as an employer-sponsored health plan.

-U.S. citizens and lawful permanent residents at least age 65 less than 100% FPL (less than $11,770 for an individual in 2016) are not eligible for APTC or CSR, even if they elect not to buy-in to Medicare Part A. Depending on their financial circumstances, they may qualify for QMB/SLMB if they choose to enroll in Medicare coverage.
+Premium tax credits are available to lawfully residing immigrants with incomes below 100 percent of the poverty line who are not eligible for Medicaid because of their immigration status.
+U.S. citizens and lawful permanent residents at least age 65 whose income is below 100% FPL (less than $12,060 for an individual in 2017) are not eligible for APTC or CSR, even if they elect not to buy-in to Medicare Part A. Depending on their financial circumstances, they may qualify for QMB/SLMB if they choose to enroll in Medicare coverage.
 You can apply for these programs at your local department of social services office.